Multi Criteria Overlay Analysis (QGIS3)¶

 You can expand the Advanced Parameters and select the profile

-to apply the compression.
-Name the output file asroads_proximity.tif
+High Compressionto apply the compression.
+Name the output file asroads_proximity.tifand click Run.

 Notă

 It may take upto 15 minutes for this process to run.
-It is a computationaly intensive algorithm that needs to compute distance for each pixel of the input raster and our input contains over 1 billion pixels.
+It is a computationally intensive algorithm that needs to compute distance for each pixel of the input raster.

 Once the processing is over, a new layer

-will be added to the Layers panel.
+roads_proximitywill be added to the Layers panel.
 To visualize it better, let’s change the default styling.
 Click the Open the Layer Styling panel button in the Layers panel.
-Change the Max value to5000
+Change the Max value to5000under Color gradient.

 Repeat the Proximity (Raster Distance) algorithm for the